yoctoproject/poky/documentation/test-manual/test-manual-understand-autobuilder.rst

 Execution Flow within the Autobuilder
 =====================================

-The “a-full” and “a-quick” targets are the usual entry points into the Autobuilder and it makes sense to follow the process through the system starting there.
+The "a-full" and "a-quick" targets are the usual entry points into the Autobuilder and it makes sense to follow the process through the system starting there.
 This is best visualised from the Autobuilder Console view (:yocto_ab:`/typhoon/#/console`).

-Each item along the top of that view represents some “target build” and these targets are all run in parallel.
-The ‘full’ build will trigger the majority of them, the “quick” build will trigger some subset of them.
+Each item along the top of that view represents some "target build" and these targets are all run in parallel.
+The 'full' build will trigger the majority of them, the "quick" build will trigger some subset of them.
 The Autobuilder effectively runs whichever configuration is defined for each of those targets on a seperate buildbot worker.
 To understand the configuration, you need to look at the entry on ``config.json`` file within the ``yocto-autobuilder-helper`` repository.
-The targets are defined in the ‘overrides’ section, a quick example could be qemux86-64 which looks like::
+The targets are defined in the ‘overrides' section, a quick example could be qemux86-64 which looks like::

    "qemux86-64" : {